KeiranCantilina/Aardbei/README.md

 After dumping the EEPROM from both the old and new instrument clusters (which can be found in this repository), I corrected the odometer reading based on this forum post: https://www.toyotanation.com/threads/diy-odometer-reprogramming-for-swapped-clusters.1504706/.
 Of course, I first tried to take the EEPROM from my old cluster and swap it into the new cluster.
 Everything worked except for the tachometer T___T

-After a few hours of staring at a hex diff comparing the old and new EEPROM dumps and systematically experimenting with swapping chunks of the code, I figured out how to get everything to work exactly like my old instrument cluster except with the addition of a working tachometer.
-This was very satisfying.
+After a few hours of staring at a hex diff comparing the old and new EEPROM dumps and systematically experimenting with swapping chunks of the code, I figured out how to get the tachometer to work and get the temperature to display in Farenheit.
+I'm continuing to work on figuring out how to get the current gear to display properly, and the radio lights are still weird.
-The bin file I flashed to the new cluster can be found in this repository as "New Aardbei Dash EEPROM Successfully Corrected.bin".
+The bin file I flashed to the new cluster can be found in this repository as "New Aardbei Dash EEPROM attempt 13.bin".

 I hope this one day helps somebody else foolish enough to do the same thing!